proedl10/mgt4250project/README.md

-# The Impact of Income Inquality - The class project of MGT 4250 Fall 2023 at Elon University
+# The Impact of Income Inequality - The class project of MGT 4250 Fall 2023 at Elon University